 Example 2: how to be approved for disability benefits

-For example, Ashley suffers from depression and low back pain.
+Namely, Ashley suffers from depression and low back pain.
 She sees a psychiatrist and therapist regularly.
 They document that Ashley’s depression continue despite regular therapy and medications.
 She also sees an orthopedist for her back pain.
 Her orthopedist ordered MRIs and x-rays of her back documenting degenerative disc disease.
 Treatment notes also show serious problems with her range of motion.
 Both doctors provide RFC forms showing Ashley’s depression and pain cause significant problems with her functioning.
 Social Security reviews all of her evidence and finds that she can no longer work.
 Ashley is approved for disability benefits.

 Follow up on the status of your disability claim